glondon/quadstats/README.md

 # quadstats
-Android App for keeping track of 4plex stats
+Android App for keeping track of completed TODOs.